SummaryRead the full fact sheet

-Epilepsy is a common condition of the brain in which a person has a tendency to have recurrent unprovoked seizures.
+Epilepsy is a common condition of the brain in which a person tends to have recurrent unprovoked seizures.
 People with epilepsy and their families are often concerned about exercise triggering seizures, which frequently results in overprotection and needless activity restrictions.

 Exercise and epilepsy

 Exercise is good for everyone, but it also has important benefits for people with epilepsy.
-Although in some types of epilepsy, seizures can be triggered by physical exercise, these are extremely rare and exceptional.
-In general, physical activity does not worsen epilepsy and in many cases it may even improve seizure control, most likely through improved overall health.
+Occasionally seizures can be triggered by physical exercise, but this is rare.
+In general, physical activity doesn’t worsen epilepsy and in many cases, it may even improve seizure control through improved overall health.

 People with epilepsy can safely participate in most sports.
 Even contact sports have not been shown to trigger seizures.
 Water sports are also safe if seizures are well controlled and a direct supervisor is present.